-16 month old can't put himself to sleep without rocking
+16 month old can't put himself to sleep without being rocked

 Hello Dr. Laura

 I just want to say that I really enjoy reading your posts and your website.
 You have given me some great insight in how to be with my son.
-Thank you for your help and willingness to answer our questions.
+Thank you!

 We are really struggling with getting my son to sleep, for both naps and at bedtime, and to sleep through the night.
 He is 16 months and he has always been a difficult sleeper and I am starting to worry that we have created some habits that he won't ever grow out of.